scc416/tinyapp/README.md

 - Install all dependencies with `npm install` command
 - Run the development web server with `node express_server.js` command
 - Open the broswer and visit: [http://localhost:8080/](http://localhost:8080/)

+## Features

+### Site Header
+if a user is logged in, the header shows:
+- the user's email
+- a logout button for logout

+if a user is not logged in, the header shows:
+- a link to the login page (/login)
+- a link to the registration page (/register)

+Behaviour Requirements

 ## File Structure
 <pre>